-Botanical Name; Location Legal Coordinates Number of Common Name Description XII trees Magnolia campbellii; 1759 Cheltenham Road Reserve / -40.04023, 1 Magnolia campbellii Hybrid Hunterville Road McLaren Street Waituna West Pt Sec 20 West Waitapu Village 13 175.63804
+Botanical Name; Location Legal Coordinates Number of Common Name Description trees Magnolia campbellii; 1759 Cheltenham Road Reserve / -40.04023, 1 Magnolia campbellii Hybrid Hunterville Road McLaren Street Waituna West Pt Sec 20 West Waitapu Village 13 175.63804

-This tree is located on the former Waituna West Hall site, at the rear of the section against the fence, adjacent to McClaren Road.
+This tree is located on the former Waituna West Hall site, at the rear of the section against the fence, adjacent to on the road reserve of McClaren Road McLaren Street14.
 This tree is over 100 years old and approximately 20.7 metres in height, with a crown spread of 19 metres.
 This tree is a large, infrequently found tree and a good specimen.

-&lt;sup>12 Amendments as a result of submission 1 (S1/1)
+12 Amendments as a result of submission 1 (S1/1)

-&lt;sup>13 Amendments as a result of submission 1 (S1/1)
+$^{^{13}}$ Amendments as a result of submission 1 (S1/1)